w3f/polkadot-wiki/docs/learn/how-to/transfer-funds.md

 [How to sign a transaction on Ledger](ledger-sign-transaction.md)

 6\.
-Congratulations, you have signed a transaction!
+You've signed the transaction.
 It will be included in the blockchain within a few seconds.
 You can now open any of the [block explorers](block-explorers.md) to view your transaction:

 ![](../../assets/how-to/65032390940.png)